 What To Expect

-If you have young children, that’s great!
-We invite them to join our fantastic children’s ministry here at LSCC.
-Once your children have been checked in, they will be welcome to join the other kids for engaging music, games, projects, and biblically based teaching.
+If you have pre-school or elementary aged children, we provide child care for the young ones, and Sunday School for the older kids.
+You can find our Children’s Ministry check-in counter at the far end of the entry hallway, toward the back of the building.
+Once your children have been checked in, they will be welcome to join the other kids for engaging music, games, projects, and bible-based teaching.

-Please feel free to come as you are and know that you will be loved and included as you take your next steps towards a stronger relationship with Jesus.
-There is a place for you, here with us!
+Please feel free to come as you are.
+You will be loved and included as you take your next steps towards a stronger relationship with Jesus.
+There is a place for you at LSCC!

 What We Believe